openstack/stevedore/announce.rst

 What's New?
 ===========

-- Add ``TestExtensionManager`` for writing tests for classes that use extension managers.
-- Change the ``EnabledExtensionManager`` to load the extension before calling the check function so the plugin can be asked if it should be enabled.
+- Add memoization to the entrypoint scanning code in ``ExtensionManager`` to avoid performance issues in situations where lots of managers are instantiated with the same namespace argument.

 Installing
 ==========